 As a faith organization we focus on the twin tasks of building spiritual resilience and dismantling unjust conditions that contribute to or exacerbate mental illness.
 That is why pairing mental health support with Unitarian Universalist principles is critical right now.

 Youth Mental Health First Aid is a model of support developed by the National Council for Mental Wellbeing.
 YMHFA is based on an action plan that 1) focuses on ensuring youth have a voice and a choice in their mental health care and recovery & 2) teaches people how to respond in a crisis or emergency situation.

 In this training you will learn how to recognize the signs and symptoms of mental health challenges and crises in youth and practice applying appropriate steps to help youth.

-The training totals 8 hours which includes two hours of self paced content accessible through a learning management system and two three hour, instructor-led group learning sessions on zoom.
+The training totals 8 hours, which includes two hours of self-paced content and two three-hour, instructor-led group learning sessions on Zoom.
 Upon completion of the course you will receive a Mental Health First Aider certificate and access to a community forum with other Unitarian Universalist mental health first aiders.